louiscouston/RBHC/2D/files_for_first_run/README.md

 - run "./clean.sh", which breaks down hc.his in reduced .dat files
 - run "python3 generate-data.py", which post-processes the .dat files into .npz files (including reduced files with time averages beyond tsss only)
 - run "python3 plot-figures.py", which creates figures (snapshots) from bulk.npz
-- fancier analysis (as reported in the paper) can be run adjusting the python scripts stored in the folder specific_analysis_files (nb: they only work using the folder organization I used personally... and some variables have been renamed... so use with caution!)
+- fancier analysis (as reported in the paper) can be run adjusting the python scripts stored in the folder all_analysis_scripts (nb: they only work using the folder organization I used personally... and some variables have been renamed... so use with caution!)

 ## Changing a handful of parameters after having run your first simulation